 In the right hands, a story set in the past can shed new light on the present, set the imagination loose and make for a page-turning read.
 But what are an author’s responsibilities (and burdens) when it comes to telling the truth?
-Hear from a panel of celebrated authors of historical novels as they unpack the tricky business of sorting facts from fiction when putting the past to the page.
-Featuring 2020 ARA Historical Novel Prize winner Mirandi Riwoe (Stone Sky Gold Mountain), Sienna Brown (Master of My Fate) and Miles Franklin Award winner Steven Carroll (O) on stage with historian Clare Wright (You Daughters of Freedom).
+A panel of celebrated authors of historical novels unpack the tricky business of sorting facts from fiction when putting the past to the page.
+Featuring 2020 ARA Historical Novel Prize winner Mirandi Riwoe (Stone Sky Gold Mountain), Sienna Brown (Master of My Fate) and Miles Franklin Award winner Steven Carroll (O) with historian Clare Wright (You Daughters of Freedom).

 Mirandi Riwoe (Australian)